denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 - Lines 18 and 19 create an immutable ``List``.
 - Line 30 shows it is immutable by throwing an exception when trying to add a value.

-All three lists would throw an exception when adding or removing a value.
-The of and copy lists would also throw one on trying to update an element.
+**==All three lists would throw an exception when adding or removing a value.
+The of and copy lists would also throw one on trying to update an element.==**

 ### Creating a ``List`` with a Constructor